stoiclord/stoiclord/README.md

-- 👋 Hi, I’m @thedavidjohn
+- 👋 Hey, I’m David
-- 👀 I’m interested in backend technologies such as java, scala, typescript, golang and also in cryptocurrencies.
+- 👀 I’m interested in backend technologies such as java, scala, typescript and golang.
-- 🌱 I’m currently learning scala, typescript, golang
+- 🌱 I’m currently learning scala, typescript and golang.
+- 🌱 I'm a cryptocurrency enthusiast.

 <!---
 thedavidjohn/thedavidjohn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.